JetBrains/intellij-sdk-docs/code_samples/live_templates/README.md

 - New link reference - by typing the `{<TAB>`, following template will be inserted: `[$TEXT$]($LINK$)$END$`
 - Convert to title case - retrieves the text from the macro or selection, if any is available.

-## Structure

-Live Templates Sample Project
-plugin depends on the [IntelliJ Platform SDK][docs] and [Gradle][docs:gradle] as a build system.

-The main plugin definition file is stored in the [plugin.xml][file:plugin.xml] file, which is created accordingly to the [Plugin Configuration File documentation][docs:plugin.xml].
-It describes definitions of the actions, extensions, or listeners provided by the plugin.

 ### Extension Points

 | Name                                | Implementation Class                    | Interface                                      |